-Powerful (11,000 RPM motor) and practical.
+Powerful 11,000 RPM and 11 amp motor.
 Low-profile design works in tight areas.
 From a top manufacturer in power tools.
-Wrench, carrying case, and 3-yr. warranty included.
+Wrench and carrying case included.
+Paddle switch has a safety lock.

-Though the build is rugged, it's a bit awkward for individuals with small hands.
-Some users feel the power trigger is a bit too close to the grinder wheel.
+A bit awkward for individuals with small hands.
+Some users feel power trigger is too close to grinder wheel.

 A good angle grinder is an indispensable addition to any home toolbox.
 They are very affordable, and can tackle a whole host of home, garden, and other DIY tasks.

 At first glance they're a fairly uncomplicated tool, so making a choice should be easy.
 Think again – a quick scan of tool catalogs and websites reveals a huge selection.